-This switch in the Standard Surface shader specifies whether specular or transmission bounces behind diffuse bounces are enabled or not.
+This switch in the standard_surface shader specifies whether specular or transmission bounces behind diffuse bounces are enabled or not.
 As caustics can be noisy, these are disabled by default.

-To control noise from caustics, the global Indirect Specular Blur setting may be increased, which blurs out caustics to reduce noise at the cost of accuracy.
+To control noise from caustics, the global indirect_specular_blur setting may be increased, which blurs out caustics to reduce noise at the cost of accuracy.

-Arnold will require a high number of Diffuse samples to achieve a clean image when using caustics.
+Arnold will require a high number of diffuse samples to achieve a clean image when using caustics.
 Care should be taken when enabling this feature.

 Reflective caustics (left), refractive caustics (right).
 Rollover images to view without Caustics.

 Notice that the areas in the scenes below are darker inside the glass.
 This is because the illumination inside the glass is essentially all caustics.
 Enabling caustics for the glass shader fixes this issue.